So you’re looking to buy or have recently bought an 80cc dirt bike for your child and are curious about its top speed.

 Some of the cheaper Chinese dirt bikes now flooding the market aren’t able to achieve these great speeds, nor do they have the acceleration or suspension to handle the demands of the modern-day rider.
+They typically struggle with torque too.

 Adults can ride 80cc dirt bikes too which restricts the top end speed.
 There are more factors depending on manufacturer, riding style, terrain and more which we’ll cover here.